Design a Fine-grained Authorization System with Capability-first Architecture

 Terminologies

-An authorization management(Authz) constitutes subjects, namespaces, resources and capabilities.
+An authorization management(Authz) constitutes subjects, namespaces, objects and capabilities.

-• Subjects: Standalone users or groups.
-In the enterprise environment, users and groups are getting sychronized from managed IAM platforms, HR services or LDAP servers.
+Standalone principals (users, groups, even robot accounts).
+In the enterprise environment, users and groups are getting synchronized from managed IAM platforms, HR services or LDAP servers.

 • User: The individual user, such as sAMAccountName in LDAP servers.